How International Schools Stream $2,500 Tournaments Live

 The Challenge: $2,500 Tournaments Parents Can't Attend

-When Alex became technology director at International School Seoul in South Korea, he faced a problem endemic to international school athletics: tournaments cost families thousands of dollars, yet parents couldn't watch their kids play.
+When Alex became technology director at International School Seoul in South Korea, he faced a problem common to international school athletics: tournaments cost families thousands of dollars, yet parents couldn't watch their kids compete.

 "I would ballpark maybe $2,500 to send your kid for four or five days across the world to play in this conference.
 And that's us trying to keep the cost down by having the kids sleep at the school."